People that know me will be fully aware that I have a bit of a bee in my bonnet about the stigma the media has towards people with mental illnesses.

 http://www.guardian.co.uk/society/2013/mar/25/children-parents-mental-health-problem-poor-care (copied below, I will pull the reposting if the piece gets pulled!)

-Here are two blogs that explain the problem better than I can.
+Here is a blog that explains the problem better than I can.

 Stigma of mental illness?
 Alive and well – On the RSA Blog

 This is a copy of a complaint I emailed to The Guardian, I hope you feel able to do the same.

 It pains me to have to write to you about such things, I have a deep love for the Guardian, but I feel the need to speak out against a very problematic piece that was published this morning under the heading “Children of people with Mental Health problems at risk of harm, study reveals.’

 I found the piece both offensive and derogatory towards people with mental illness.
 Rather than try to write long piece about it I have listed the problems I feel with it.

 1 – It is not longer politically correct to refer to ‘Mental Health problems’ – equally as much as you won’t say people with physical disabilities and their problems.